 With a lovely caravan park, currently undergoing expansion, nestled at the western end of the beach overlooking the bay and the range of fishing options on offer at its doorstep it is little wonder Cheynes is so popular.

-Cheynes stretches around 15 kilometres (encompassing the Bluff Creek area) and is one of WA’s great salmon beaches, offering top-shelf salmon fishing during the run most years, and action that is almost beyond belief when they show up in really big numbers.
+Cheynes stretches about 15km (encompassing the Bluff Creek area) and is one of WA’s great salmon beaches, offering top-shelf salmon fishing during the run most years, and action that is almost beyond belief when they show up in really big numbers.

 It has become almost an annual event at Cheynes in recent years for huge schools of salmon to bail up herring, mulies and other baitfish in the shallows, creating incredible scenes as the smaller fish leap from the water to get away from the frenzied predators.